TheDitis/SmartCue/readme.md

 <br/><br/>
 # The Algorithm:
-### 1. Take a few frames, and identify long straight lines throughout them via Hough Transform, filtering them based on relative distance and orientation relationships.
+### 1. Identify table lines by taking a few frames and identify long straight lines throughout them via Hough Transform, filtering them based on relative distance and orientation relationships.
 ### 2. Separate found lines into bumper, pocket, and table edge lines.
 ### 3. Identify pocket areas based on line intersections and lengths between intersections.
 ### 4. Start checking frames live, looking only within the table boundaries for circles.